 What are the benefits of the VT529 plan?

 As Vermont’s official 529 plan, the VT529 program offers a 10% annual VT state income tax credit to Vermont taxpayers on the first $2,500 contributed each year to the plan (or $5,000 for joint taxpayers).
-Legislative changes further enhanced the program, allowing funds to pay down existing student debt up to $10,000, along with tuition, room and board, books and computers, apprenticeships, and training in trades.
+Legislative changes further enhanced the program, allowing funds to pay down existing student debt up to $10,000, along with tuition, housing and meals, books and computers, apprenticeships, and training in trades.
 Funds can be used at institutions throughout the U.S., as well as at schools in Canada and around the world.
 Your VT529 can be used for adult education or retraining, too.

 VT529 funds can be used for: